NamerM/web_project_4/README.md

 Design set with the css files with respect to that.

-In addition there is a Form which functions with javascript, we are editing Profile Name and Profile Profession elements with the assistance of javascript.
+In addition there is a Form which functions with javascript, we are editing Profile Name and Profile Profession elements with the assistance of javascript,the OOP classes & methods.

 **Techniques & Tech**
 Html and CSS is used for initial responsive design.